aelvan/VarnishPurge-Craft/README.md

 ####varnishLogAll
 When set to `1` some additional logging is forced even if devMode is disabled.
 Useful for debugging in production environments without having to enable devMode.

+####varnishPurgeUrlMap
+A lookup map for purging additional urls that needs it when a given url is purged.

 How it works
 ---